jaredellison/hello-lambda-node/README.md

 - Test the function by running `make aws-invoke-function`.

 - To redeploy the function with changes run `make docker-build-tag-push` and `make aws-update-function-code`.
 Note that updating the code happens asynchronously and it may take a nearly a minute for the changes to be visible.

+## Attaching an endpoint for the Lambda

+- Create an API Gateway for the Lambda by adding a gateway name to your `.env` file and running `make aws-create-api`.
+Save the resulting id in `.env` to configure the gateway.

 ## Further Resources